OpenMW/openmw/docs/source/manuals/openmw-cs/tour.rst

 For this example we will use the small chest intended for lockpick practice, located in the Census and Excise Office in Seyda Neen.

-FIrst we need the ID of the chest - this can be obtained either by clicking on it in the console in the game, or by applying a similar process in the CS -
+First we need the ID of the chest - this can be obtained either by clicking on it in the console in the game, or by applying a similar process in the CS -

 World/Cells